Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Hud object that shows what direction vehicle moving

 AAM Target Indicator
-Hud object that appears over targets AAMs can shoot at
+Hud object that appears over targets

+GUN Lead Indicator
+Object that represents a position prediction of where to fire the gun in order to hit the currently targeted enemy.

+Bullet Speed
+Input the speed of the bullets your plane fires, from the particle system(s), this value is used to predict how far ahead of the target the Gun Lead Indicator should appear to be accurate.

 Pitch Roll
 Hud object that display inputs for pitch and roll